 Beads are made up of high tensile steel wires with plating of copper, bronze, or brass, which wounds on rubber bands.
 The purpose of the bead is to prevent the sliding of the tire when the vehicle is in running condition.

-Bead filler is a rubber compound that presents inside the tire’s beads.
+Bead filler is a rubber compound present inside the tire’s beads.
 It provides stability to the sidewall and bead area.

-The density and stiffness of a tire’s bead filler are helpful, which gives more idea to determine a tire’s performance that is very helpful for the long life of the tire without any damage.
+The density and stiffness of a tire’s bead filler are helpful, which gives more ideas to determine a tire’s performance which is very helpful for the long life of the tire without any damage.

 Radial Cord Body

 The radial cord body is also called body plies.
-This radial cord body is made up of several layers of plies, which gives more strength to the whole assembly.
+This radial cord body is made up of several layers of plies, which gives better strength to the whole assembly.

 This result will give more resistance to road damage.
 Polyester, rayon, and nylon are common materials used in radial cord bodies.

 The inner liner is the inside portion of the tire that is used to retain the air pressure.
 It prevents air from leaking; it acts as a tube of a tire.

 Belts plies are more than two layers of cord that are made up of steel just below the tread area.
 Its function is to give strength, stability, flexibility also resistance to the tire.
 These belt plies are also providing more traction and grip to the tire.